adamchain/js-project-guides/README.md

 3. PDFs: A PDF copy of your guide will be automatically downloaded & stored in whatever folder you are currently in

 #How to use:
-//Notes:
-//npm install openai zod jspdf fs
-//get openAI API key: https://openai.com/index/openai-api/
-//on line 49, add whatever js concepts you want to practice, so output can include them in the project.
+npm install openai zod jspdf fs get openAI API key: https://openai.com/index/openai-api/ on line 49, add whatever js concepts you want to practice, so output can include them in the project.
 Pre-set to "random" as fallback

-//if you are unsure how to use:
+#Step-by-step instructions for early beginners:
-//    1. download/open VS Code
+1. download/open VS Code
-//    2. create new js file, e.g. "projectMaker.js"
+2. create new js file, e.g. "projectMaker.js"
-//    3. copy code here, paste it to your new .js file
+3. copy code here, paste it to your new .js file
-//    4. on line 22, replace OPENAI_API_KEY with your unqiue key
+4. on line 22, replace OPENAI_API_KEY with your unqiue key
-//    5. open terminal (in VS code, click "toggle panel" button in top right corner, select terminal from bottom panel top nav
+5. open terminal (in VS code, click "toggle panel" button in top right corner, select terminal from bottom panel top nav
-//    6. type "node projectMaker.js" (or whatever your new js file is named) then hit enter
-//    OUTPUT will be generated in the terminal and PDF & TXT files will be created in whatever folder you are working in
+6. type "node projectMaker.js" (or whatever your new js file is named) then hit enter OUTPUT will be generated in the terminal and PDF & TXT files will be created in whatever folder you are working in

 Thank you for exploring my first public program.
 Whether you’re just starting out like me or not, I hope this tool inspires your next creation!
 As mentioned, I made this for myself so feedback and suggestions are always welcome.